-My son Matthew loved computers and began experimenting with HTML and web design.
-One evening he was sitting at our computer pondering over a name for his web site.
+My son Matthew loves computers and began experimenting with HTML and web design.
+One evening in 2001 he was sitting at our computer pondering over a name for his web site.
 He asked me what I thought would be a good name and without really thinking I blurted JustWorship.com.
 When he submitted the information to register the domain name we were both amazed that it was available.
 We discussed what we would put on the site and in a few days JustWorship.com was on line.

-In just a few months we began getting e-mails from all over the world.
+In just a few months we began receiving e-mails from all over the world.
 I was amazed.
 People were thanking me for the articles on worship and asking for advice on worship related subjects.
-One night while answering an e-mail from Australia a light went off in my head; I have an international ministry!
+One night while answering e-mail from Australia a light went off in my head; I have an international ministry!
 I began to laugh as the thought crossed my mind that I didn't even have to get on an airplane.
 Not only that, but my international ministry had no budget other than the \$25 we paid to register our domain name.
-If Sydney Smith could see me now!

 It has been more than 30 years since that initial conversation with my wife.
 It has been almost 20 years since Sidney Smith told me of an international ministry.
 JustWorship.com celebrated its 15th anniversary in 2016.
 My books have been downloaded for free in more than 200 countries and territories.
 Various churches in the United States and abroad have used some of the worship songs I have recorded.
 In Azerbaijan my songs have been translated into the native language.
 Some of the articles I have written have been translated into German and Spanish.
 Still others appear on web sites originating from many parts of the world.
 Not to mention countless more that have been used in church bulletins, Sunday school lessons, personal devotions, online newsletters, worship team training and quoted in college dissertations.

 I am amazed at how much God can do with so little; so little money, so little talent and so little fame.
-I'm not a great writer nor am I even close to being a good guitarist or singer, but God has used me to touch hundreds of thousands of lives.
+I'm not that great of a writer nor am I even close to being a good guitarist or singer, but God has used me to touch hundreds of thousands of lives.
 If he can do this through me, he can do the same with the vision or dream he has given you.

-Jesus took some bread and fish belonging to a little boy, blessed it, broke it and feed thousands.
-If we make ourselves available to his call on our lives he will take the little we offer to him, bless it, break it and feed multitudes.
+Like Jesus did the with bread and fish of a little boy, if we make ourselves available he will take the little we offer to him, bless it, break it and feed multitudes.